Sam-Cordry/freeipa/doc/designs/pgp.md

 ### CLI

-Additional flags added to user-\* suite of subcommands.
+Additional flags added to some of the user-\* subcommands.

 | Command  | (Additional) Flags |
 | -------- | ------------------ |